dunn/modernphilosophy/README.markdown

 - The two-column format of the original version of the text improved readability.
 The large blocks of text in primary sources can be daunting, especially in the HTML conversion.
 Another goal, therefore, is to insert more line breaks, indented items, and lists to break up the text.
 Fidelity to the original formatting of primary sources is less important than accessibility.

 - The EPUB (ebook) conversion looks fantastic, but a number of EPUB readers (including [NOOK for Mac](http://www.barnesandnoble.com/u/nook-for-mac/379002740) and [Adobe Digital Editions](http://www.adobe.com/products/digitaleditions/)) fail to correctly render the study question numbers.
 This is because the markup used to generate the study questions is not valid XHTML.
-However, the markup is valid [HTML5](http://dev.w3.org/html5/spec/the-ol-element.html#the-ol-element), so future versions of these readers should render the study questions correctly.
+However, the markup in question is valid [HTML5](http://dev.w3.org/html5/spec/the-ol-element.html#the-ol-element), so future versions of these readers should render the study questions correctly.